Buy a scan tool or a code reader?

 Let’s get this out of the way right up front.
 You have to make

 a decision right away whether you’re going to buy a scan tool or a code reader.
 A cheap code reader is better than nothing, but not by much.
-Most cheap code readers will only read generic powertrain (P) codes P0001- P7999.
+Most cheap code readers will only read generic powertrain (P) codes P0001- P0799.
 Car makers limited themselves to those codes in the early days of On Board Diagnostic II.
 But not anymore.
 OBDII allows car makers to make up their own codes and code definitions to cover unique conditions and model specific applications.
 These powertrain (P) codes start at P1000 and go up to P3000.
-These “enhanced” or OEM trouble codes can be vehicle specific and be different from one model year to the next.
-That makes code reading far more difficult because those codes and code definitions take up a lot of memory space.
+These “enhanced” or OEM trouble codes can be vehicle specific and can be different from one model year to the next.
+That makes code reading far more difficult because those codes and code definitions take up a lot of memory space and they must be updated somehow.

 In addition to differences between generic and enhanced or OEM P trouble codes, car makers also use Chassis (C), Body (B), and Data communications (U) trouble codes.
 Few if any code readers read those codes.
 Here are some examples of enhanced OEM codes and C, B and U codes